-The current antecedent conditions at several rain gauges in Contra Costa County are presented in a "live" table on the Rain Gauge Page.
-The table is automatically updated frequently and shows how much rain has fallen during several recent time periods.
+The current antecedent conditions at several rain gauges in Contra Costa County are presented in a "live" table on the Rain Gauge Page and our Rain Map.
+The table and map are automatically updated frequently and show how much rain has fallen during several recent time periods.
 The critical antecedent conditions to watch for are listed below.

 Critical Antecedent Conditions: